suterma/SqlSyringe/README.md

   Authentication

-  SqlSyringe supports the built-in ASP.NET authentication schemes (implementing, the IPrincipal interface) to gather role and user information for the request.
-If you have other authentication schemes, you need to implement IPrincipal to have authorization with SqlSyringe.
+  SqlSyringe supports the built-in ASP.NET authentication schemes (that are implementing the IPrincipal interface) to gather role and user information for the request.
+When your users belong to a domain, you must prefix the username with the domain name (example: "DOMAIN\\myuser".
+If you have other authentication schemes, you need to implement IPrincipal to have authentication with SqlSyringe.

   Authorization